-Power BI Pro is a great solution to start building in Power BI, especially when there are a small number of creators and consumers of the data who can all be licensed with the Power BI Pro license.
-Or when a customer is already licensed for the Office/Microsoft 365 E5 plans and are okay with the limits in data refresh and capacity of Pro- see below for detailed chart.
+Power BI Pro is a great solution for small to medium-sized organizations who are looking to gain insights from their data on a small scale.
+Or when a customer is already licensed for the Office/Microsoft 365 E5 plans and is okay with the limits in data refresh and storage limits of a Pro License/see below for a detailed chart.

-Depending on the amount of storage and performance speed needed, the prices can range, we can work with you to find an option that fits your needs.
-For example, the P1 Node, which is the smallest offered, provides 8 cores of dedicated processing power (4 for rendering, 4 for processing of data), 25GB of RAM, and costs $5,000 per month.
-Customers can add additional capacity by moving up to other plans like the P2 which doubles the number of processors and cost.
-Or by adding additional Nodes.
+Depending on your performance needs, the prices can range, but Interlink can work with you to find an option that fits your needs.
+For example, the P1 Node, which is the smallest offered, provides 8 vCores of dedicated processing power within Office 365(4 for rendering, 4 for processing of data), 25GB of RAM, and costs $5,000 per month.
+Customers can scale their capacities either vertically by upgrading the SKU on the capacity or horizontally by adding another instance of Power BI Premium per capacity.

 Power BI Premium is for clients who have a large number of consumers of data who are not report developers and/or those that need the additional processing power and storage to work through their complex and large datasets.